-Mahé isn’t vast, but it takes a good 3 hour-ride to drive around the island.
-That is, naturally, without exploring any site.
+Mahé isn’t vast, but it takes a good 3 hours to drive around the island and that’s without exploring any Mahe tourist places.

-You will want to leave in the morning and stop on the road a few times to photograph the beaches, have breakfast and lunch, and eventually come back to Victoria in the evening.
+You will want to leave in the morning and stop on the road a few times to photograph the beaches, have breakfast and lunch, and eventually come back to your hotel in the evening.

 BEST TOURS IN MAHÉ ISLAND SEYCHELLES